majianjia/QingStation/README.md

 For the UART1, I plan to make it dedicated to AT server or client.
 When it is used as AT server, the QingStation can be configured by Arduino or other user boards and provide data for them.
 When it is used as AT Client, it can control other devices to send data directly to server, such as BLE modules, LoRA, or GPRS/4G.
-RT-Thread already support common AT hardwares, including SIM800C.
+RT-Thread already support common AT hardware, including SIM800C.
 With RT-Thread's rich supports for IoT software packages, it is straight forward to implement Internet, MQTT and others.

-# Author
+# Author & Copy Right
+All materials under this folder is licensed under *CC* BY-NC *4.0 License* Please contact the author if you have any request.

 Jianjia Ma

 `majianjia(*at*)live.com`